 Whereas we can make up any fiction we want anytime.
 And we can believe it, if it is helpful, while knowing that it is empty of inherent reality.
 Our self-image changes all the time anyway, and we can change it ourselves far more easily than we might have thought possible.
 In the invisible world, there are infinite possibilities (whether you want to look at this spiritually or quantumly or both).
 Everything begins in the mind, in the imagination.
 What will happen if instead of thinking I have lost everything I held dear, I think instead: “I have everything I need for my happiness right here and now.
 This moment is perfect.
 I am strong.
 I am able to experience love, compassion, renunciation, faith, wisdom, joy and bliss.
 I am a Bodhisattva.
 I am a Yogini in a charnel ground, fearful of nothing and no one, transforming everything, surrounded by the corpses of my own and others’ fake suffering self-images.
 I am a Buddha.”

-We don’t need to think “I want to be Buddha” or “I will be Buddha in the future”.
+We don’t need to think “I want to be Buddha some day” or “I will be Buddha in the future”.
 Wanting or hoping creates a gap between who we think we are now (some deluded being with big problems) and who we might be in some la la land future.
 And how will we bridge that gap?
 If we can’t bridge it today, why will we be able to tomorrow?
 Instead, we already ARE, and we relate to that and happily create all the causes for it in the here and now – meditations on love and compassion, the six perfections, bliss and emptiness, the central channel, and so on.
 Or, simply put, we can start with a thought like, “I am a loving person who has everything I need”, and let our belief in our good qualities get bigger and bigger over time, as our imagination and wisdom appreciating the nature of these good qualities improves.

 If there are infinite possibilities and no constraint on thought, if I can be anything, why not be a Buddha?
 The previous holy beings have paved the way for this and shown the best possible self-image in their Tantric revelations.
 How could we possibly come up with something this deep, sophisticated, or blissful without their input?!
 Therefore, “I am a Buddha, such as Avalokiteshvara or Tara, or Heruka and Vajrayogini, manifesting all the infinite bounty and good qualities of the Dharmakaya in every moment and leading all living beings to that state.”
 Also: “I can accept any unpleasant feelings/emotions/sensations — they are just clouds drifting in the endless blissful expanse of my mind, useful for teaching me about renunciation and compassion and wisdom.
 Like pleasant feelings, they are also just manifestations of the empty sky of the basic Dharmakaya.
 I can welcome and embrace them, and in doing so they miraculously have no more power to hurt.
 They also dissolve away, as all thoughts do sooner or later, because nothing lasts even a moment.”